PopoloCrois: Video games

 Years after the manga had ended distribution, Tamori sold the series to Sony Computer Entertainment, who released a series of role-playing video games based on the manga, developed by G-Artists for the PlayStation.
 The first video game was revealed in May 1994 together with Sony's new PlayStation, with a release for spring 1995.
 However it was not released until July of 1996.
 Famitsu magazine scored it 31 out of 40.
 In 2022, the game was fan translated into English.
 The second game, Poporogue, was released in 1998, and the direct sequel PoPoLoCrois Monogatari II was released in 2000.
+PoPoLoCrois Monogatari II was fan translated into English in 2024 and Poporogue in 2025.
 On June 20, 2002, Sony Computer Entertainment released PopoloCrois: Adventure of Beginnings (ポポロクロイス ～はじまりの冒険～, PoPoLoCrois: Hajimari no Bouken) for PlayStation 2, followed by Popolocrois: Adventure of the Law of the Moon (ポポロクロイス～月の掟の冒険～, Popolocrois: Tsuki no Okite no Bouken) on March 18, 2004.

 The 2005 PlayStation Portable game remixes both the first two games into one, and was also the first PopoloCrois to be released overseas that year and in 2006.
 In 2015, a crossover with the Story of Seasons series of games was released worldwide as Return to PopoloCrois: A Story of Seasons Fairytale, it unusually released for a Nintendo console despite Sony's ownership of the series.
 A prequel novel PopoloChronicle taking place before the events of the first game was also released.

 While random and turn-based, battles take on a form very similar to console strategy RPGs (such as Final Fantasy Tactics).
 When a character's turn begins, they can move along a small grid and attack enemies from four cardinal directions, each with their own advantages and disadvantages.
 For example, an attack to the enemy's back will deal more damage, as will skipping a turn to focus on the next turn.

 The main character is the prince of the PopoloCrois kingdom, Pietro.
 The first game, PopoloCrois Monogatari, starts on the night of Pietro's 10th birthday, when he learns that his mother, who he thought was long dead, was found in a coma.
 Pietro sets out into a journey along with the apprentice forest witch Narcia to save his mother's soul from the underworld.